 How has sociology tackled the question of race?
 How are race and ethnicity used to draw boundaries between "us" and "them"?
 How does immigration-the influx of diverse people from foreign lands-shape how we view these boundaries?
-And why do some boundaries erode over time while others remain salient?
+And why do some boundaries erode over time while others remain just as salient?
 This course explores the answers to these questions and many others by introducing students to some of the central theories and debates on race and ethnicity in the discipline of sociology.
-Using academic texts as well as movies, T.V. shows, images, and newspapers, we will analyze: how race and ethnicity are historically, socially, and politically constructed; how they become manifest in society; and how they inform our general understanding of nationalism, citizenship, and identity.
-The first half of the course will focus on some central theoretical and methodological approaches for studying racial and ethnic boundaries.
+Using academic texts as well as movies, T.V. shows, images, and newspapers, we will analyze: how race and ethnicity are socially, politically, and culturally constructed; how they manifest themselves in society; and how they inform our general understanding of nationalism, citizenship, and identity.
+The first half of the course will focus on some central concepts and approaches for studying issues of race and ethnicity.
 The second half will link race and ethnicity to various areas of social inequality in the contexts of Canada.